 - acrylic craft paints in the colors of your choice – for the world map design, I used 3 shades of blue and 3 shades of green

-- Fabric medium (you can find small bottles of this next to craft paints in a craft supply store
+- fabric medium – you can usually find small bottles of this next to craft paints in a craft supply store

 How to Paint a Duvet Cover